wagov/wasocshared/docs/guidelines/network-management.md

 This guideline is intended to define a pragmatic target for an entities network architecture to enable effective network management with modern tooling.
 This guide is structured around the [use cases for a complex network](#network-use-cases) with a design that can be adopted incrementally based on an agencies requirements.

-add some content regarding complexity reduction, and exposure minimisation (e.g. all internet facing services should be fully managed public/network cloud, avoid legacy VPN's (IPSEC/SSL) over modern ones (MASQUE/wireguard))
+Agencies should aim for a goal to minimise network complexity to allow easier adoption, training and management of the network.
+Remove as much risk as possible by prioritising use of managed cloud services, and avoid legacy VPNs (IPSEC/SSL).
+Utilise modern VPN solutions such as [WireGuard](https://www.wireguard.com/) or [MASQUE-based](https://blog.cloudflare.com/masque-building-a-new-protocol-into-cloudflare-warp/) VPNs.

 ## Modern Network Design